uh-dcm/news-article-collection-container/docs/testing-instructions.md

 - `npx cypress run` (run Cypress tests)

-- When the test finishes, you can run in the other window:
+- When the test finishes, in the other window:

-- `docker compose down --rmi all` (removes what was built, besides some cache)
+- press CTRL together with C then `docker compose down --rmi all` (removes what was built, besides some cache)